 As part of our workforce development and skills training events, PAN produces the Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC.

 PAN presents the Educators’ Forum in partnership with the First Nations Health Authority (FNHA).
 The aim of the gathering is the promotion of culturally safe and effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
 This professional development opportunity gives participants skills and cultural competence in a variety of topics.
-Additional partners include CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas.
+Over the years additional partners have included CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas.